 I can still clearly remember the day that I met him.
 He was playing in the pretend kitchen with his mother.
 Children swirled around him laughing, but he did not look up.
 Something in the way that his mother gently knelt by him telegraphed her protective instincts.
 I recognized him right away.
 He was one of “my kids”.

 “My kids” are amazing.
 “My kids” are brilliant, creative and talented.
-“My kids” have special needs and I saw all of those qualities in the boy playing in the kitchen with his mother.
+“My kids” have special needs and I saw all of those qualities in the three year-old boy playing in the kitchen with his mother.
 I was so drawn to this child that I did something that I had never done before.
 I asked the preschool teacher to refer me to his mother so that I could work with him.

 I had to make a deal with the teacher in order to be introduced.
 She asked me to take on a job for her that I did not want to do and in return, she would strongly suggest that his mother would hire me.
 The deal was worth it.
 I started working with the boy the next fall.